AlexandreDonisete/projeto-final/README.md

 # projeto-final
-"CRUD for the final project of the Web Development course."
+CRUD for the final project of the Web Development course.

 What do you need to run the project?
 Install node